oracle/graal/truffle/docs/TraversingCompilationQueue.md

 A task's priority is [determined based on several factors](https://github.com/oracle/graal/blob/c7c061b3230852e9582badf788b3dab74a809ca9/compiler/src/org.graalvm.compiler.truffle.runtime/src/org/graalvm/compiler/truffle/runtime/CompilationTask.java#L209).

 For starters, targets scheduled for [first-tier compilation](https://medium.com/graalvm/multi-tier-compilation-in-graalvm-5fbc65f92402) (i.e. first-tier tasks) always have higher priority than second-tier tasks.
-The rational behind this is that performance difference between executing code in the interpreter and executing it in first-tier compiled code is much greater then when comparing the difference between tier-one and tier-two compiled code, meaning that we get more benefit from compiling these targets sooner.
+The rational behind this is that performance difference between executing code in the interpreter and executing it in first-tier compiled code is much greater then the difference between tier-one and tier-two compiled code, meaning that we get more benefit from compiling these targets sooner.
 Also, first-tier compilations are usually take less time, thus one compiler thread can finish multiple first-tier compilations in the same time it takes to complete one second-tier compilation.
 This approach has been shown to underperform in certain scenarios and might be improved upon in the coming versions.